Areeb83/Demo-program/README.md

 # Demo-program
-this is my first repository
+this is my first Git-repository